PEDROMOREIRA45/lei-23-s2-1dg-g31/docs/sprintA/us001/01.requirements-engineering/Readme.md

 >
 > **Answer:** The client should be able to select (from a list) the type of business, the type of property and the number of rooms.

+> **Question:** When a unregistered user wants to list properties, the list given by the program is sorted by default with which criteria?
+For example the list is shown with the properties sorted by most recently added?
+>
+> **Answer:** Thank you for your suggestion.
+By default, the list should be shown with the properties sorted by most recently added.

+> **Question:**  Can an user filter the properties list for example by a type but choosing multiple values?
+For example the users wants to see only properties with 3 or 4 rooms.
+If this is possible, after filtering the list to show only the values chosen, he can sort by ascending/descending?
+>
+> **Answer:** The user should select only one value for each feature of the property.
+By default, the list should be shown with the properties sorted by most recently added.

+> **Question:**  The one of the search criteria is "number of rooms".
+Is "Number of Bedrooms" or "Number of Bathrooms" or both?
+>
+> **Answer:**  Number of Bedrooms

+> **Question:** In a previous question, you said that the address doesn't include parishes ("In the USA, the addresses will not include municipalities or parishes.").
+That being said, how should we sort the properties by location, specifically city, and state?
+>
+> **Answer:**  The client should be able to sort properties by price, city and state

 ### 1.3.
 Acceptance Criteria